-Reasons to Offer the Seller List Price When Buying a Home
+Reasons To Offer the List Price When Buying a Home

 Suppose you've been looking for a beach house, and you've scoured oceanfront properties up and down the California coast.
 You find that everything is expensive, from San Diego to Eureka up north.
 But then you finally locate a great buy, and it's the least expensive oceanfront home anywhere because it's in foreclosure.

 The first thoughts that may cross your mind are: How low will the seller go?
-How cheaply could you buy that property?
+How cheaply could I buy that property?
 If you're not careful, you might make mistakes, such as overlooking the fact the home is already priced below market because it's in foreclosure.
-In this case, you might miss out on this deal if you offer anything less than the seller's asking price.
+In that case, you might miss out on the deal if you were to offer anything less than the seller's asking price.

 There are several reasons to offer the list price:

 There are other factors inherent in the purchase contract that might be equally as important as the price.
 You might want the seller to pay for inspections or reports, which a seller is more likely to do if you pay list price.

 You validate the suggested list price when you offer the list price.
 If the listing agent suggested that price, the listing agent might urge the seller to take your offer if for no other reason than it makes the listing agent look competent.
 A happy listing agent will find less wrong with your offer and might be inclined to overlook an item that the agent otherwise would encourage the seller to counter.